sourcegraph/deploy-sourcegraph/new/README.md

+# Beyang notes

+- `base` contains underlying resources, currently contains the following:
+  - `sourcegraph` (namespace: sourcegraph-core)
+  - `monitioring` (namespace: sourcegraph-monitoring)
+  - `ingress` (namespace: ingress-nginx)
+- `components` contains modifications.
+If any component introduces new resources, they should be ones that assist with modifying, rather than adding to, the cluster.
+And here we need to be careful to set the appropriate namespace (which must be done through a targeted transformation, because `namespace:` will overwrite the namespace for *all* cluster resources.
+- Does `overlays` just contain examples?
+If so, we could just call this the `examples` directory
+- All of the above directories should never be modified by the user.
+- The user should provide the following files and directories
+  - A top-level `kustomization.yaml`.
+We will provide a `kustomization.default.yaml` file that should serve as a starting point.
+This file should contain commented-out components with comments explaining what they do.
+Our docs should mostly direct the user to comment out sections.
+  - A `userfiles` directory that contains additional user-provided files to be referenced by the cluster config.
+E.g., secrets.
+    - Annoyingly, this probably necessitates using the `--load-restrictor LoadRestrictionsNone` flag on every invocation of `kustomize`.
+- The command the user should run to build the manifest is:
+  `kustomize build --load-restrictor LoadRestrictionsNone -o ./generated-cluster.yaml`
+- Migration instructions: we should provide migration instructions for folks migrating from the old overlays or manual customization
+  - These should first construct a `kustomization.yaml` that recreates the old cluster config using the new overlays.
+  - We should provide instructions for easily diffing the new and old generated cluster.
+Perhaps the easiest way to do this covering all old methods of customization, is to write a script that dumps all resources into a `kustomization.yaml` that emits to a single file.
+Then diff that file against the new `generated-cluster.yaml`

 # [WIP] Sourcegraph Kustomize

 This repository contains a set of Kustomize components and overlays that are designed to work with the [Sourcegraph Kubernetes deployment repository](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph), and to replace the [older version of the overlays](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph/-/tree/overlays).